Approximate full conformal prediction in an RKHS: Conformal prediction

 \subsection{Approximations}

 The following approximations attempt to overcome the computational bottleneck by redefining the \textit{conformal p-value function}.
 It then requires training only a finite number of predictors (at least one and at most $n$).
-The ensuing prediction region is formulated as in Equation~\eqref{eq.conformalRegion} by only replacing the \textit{full conformal p-value function} with its corresponding approximation.
+The ensuing prediction-region is formulated as in Eq.~\eqref{eq.conformalRegion} by only replacing the \textit{full-conformal p-value function} with its corresponding approximation.